jasonelle/jasonette-old-blog/_posts/2017-02-07-supercharged-tabbar.md

 ---
 layout: post
 title: Supercharged tab bar!
+image: assets/tab_action.gif
 ---

+With the latest version, Jasonette now supports [href](https://docs.jasonette.com/href) and [action](https://docs.jasonette.com/action) attributes for the bottom tab bar, which lets you do cool things like open a view in a modal, or execute any actions when you tap a tab item.

+Let me explain what this means.

+## How it currently works

-The [bottom tab bar](http://docs.jasonette.com/document/#tabs) is useful for switching between multiple views.
+The [bottom tab bar](https://docs.jasonette.com/document/#tabs) is useful for switching between multiple views.

 <img class='bordered medium' src='http://docs.jasonette.com/images/footer_tabs.jpeg'>

-To make this work you would simply specify the `url` attribute for each tab, like this:
+Normally to make sure the each tab loads a separate view when tapped, you would simply specify the `url` attribute like this:

 ```json
 {